ua-datalab/cloud-native-geospatial/docs/cog.md

 ### HTTP(s) GET Range Request

 The HTTP GET Range Request, also known as [Byte Serving](https://en.wikipedia.org/wiki/Byte_serving){target=_blank}, allows a client to request specific chunks of the COG using a combination of the tiles and overviews.
 If you are zoomed into a specific portion of the COG, then you only request the tiles that are visible in the current view.
-This is the technology that enables streaming of other media types like video and audio.
+This is the same technology that enables streaming of other media types like video and audio.

 Check out the [COG Specification](https://github.com/cogeotiff/cog-spec/blob/master/spec.md){target=_blank}